idofilin/kangas.js/README.md

 Modules
 --
-- `core.js` &mdash; A wrapper class for WebGL context, and classes for creating, comiling and linking shaders and shader programs.
+- `core.js` &mdash; a wrapper class for WebGL context, and classes for creating, comiling and linking shaders and shader programs.
   The latter automatically provide handles for attributes and uniforms of shader programs, by analyzing the sahders' source code, using regular expressions.

-- `context.js` &mdash; A class that extends the core context with extra properties and a cleanup method (called before page unload).
+- `context.js` &mdash; extends the core context class with extra properties and a cleanup method (called before page unload).